-In October 2019, Mercury's Board of Directors increased the annual dividend rate to \$2.52 per share, continuing to provide a generous dividend yield based on the recent market price of our stock.
-Like 2019, we expect operating earnings in 2020 to be in excess of dividends declared.
-We estimate our combined ratio needs to be around 99% in 2020 for operating earnings to fully fund our annual dividend.
+In October 2020, Mercury's Board of Directors increased the annual dividend rate to \$2.53 per share, continuing to provide a generous dividend yield based on the recent market price of our stock.
 Our Board will continue to evaluate our dividend policy on a quarterly basis and consider factors such as the Company's capital position, earnings, tax law changes and future prospects before a decision is made on the dividend amount.

-We are grateful to the over 4,400 Mercury employees that collectively work hard to service our customers and make Mercury a better company.
+We are grateful to the over 4,300 Mercury employees that collectively work hard to service our customers and make Mercury a better company.

-George Joseph Chairman of the Board
+George JosephChairman of the Board